 Video of the Day

-Enter Normatec boots — the new Normatec 3 compression therapy boots, to be exact.
-Hyperice's latest product dropped June 10, and I jumped at the chance to try them.
-After all, what better way to recover after a workout, ease tight muscles from shin splints and prevent further damage without having to lift a finger?
+I decided to give them a try and discovered they're a great way to recover after a workout, ease tight muscles from shin splints and prevent further damage without having to lift a finger.

 Here's why the Normatec compression boots were a game-changer for my recovery routine, plus whether or not you should try them yourself.